A delicious recipe for traditional dry shortbread cookies, vegan and dairy-free, with only 4 ingredients.Read more: Best Vegan Shortbread Cookies

 2/3 cups granulated white sugar

-My method is to roll into a ball within parchment paper.
-This reduces my “kneading anxiety” and the mess.
+An alternate method is to roll into a ball within parchment paper.
+This reduces any “kneading anxiety” and the mess.
 I flatten the dough out in between parchment paper sheets and then place on a parchment paper lined cookie sheet.
+This method works and is much faster – but the cookies will be much crumblier and not as pretty!

-Bake in preheated 250 to 275 degree F oven for one hour until very lightly browned.
+Bake in preheated (260 degrees F in my oven) 250 to 275 degree F oven for one hour until very lightly browned.

-My father in law crumbled the butter and flour together and kneaded and kneaded.
+My father in law (and now my husband) crumbled the butter and flour together and kneaded and kneaded.
 This recipe creates a rougher, crumbly dough to work with.
 His shortbread ended up being very smooth at the end, because he worked it so well by hand.
 If you want to process in a food processor or blender, go ahead!
-It’s certainly less frustrating and tidier.
-Remember, our ancestors didn’t own food processors or Kitchenaids.

 Below is a printable recipe card from RecipesGenerator.
 Please give it a try!